 CINE CRITICISM.
 Movies, novels, and TV shows frequently express Grof’s wider four-level theory and its perinatal level, often dwelling on scenes that activate perinatal feelings, especially the struggles of BPM III.
 I’ve found that these ideas shed light on Brainstorm (1986), Snow White (2006) and Pink Floyd: The Wall (2013).
 Kackar and I analyzed Fight Club: as its title suggests, a very BPM III movie.
 The same might be done for literary criticism.

 These examples provide proof of concept that psychedelics have enriched the humanities.
 The point here, although true, is not only that psychedelics have generated intriguing ideas and people would like to follow up on them.
-The point is that current policy both explicitly expressed in lawsabout psychedelics and implicitly unspoken in academic fear, intellectual caution, and public vogue combine to produce a chilling effect on these ideas and this method o inquiry.
+The point is that current policy, both explicitly expressed in laws, about psychedelics and social attitudes, implicitly unspoken in academic fear, intellectual caution, and public vogue combine ts to produce a chilling effect on these ideas and on this method of inquiry.
 Where psychedelics are concerned, the supposedly free and open marketplace of ideas is neither free nor open.
 But it could be.

 Chilling Effects 2 :  Brief Communiqués from the Psychedelic Intellectual Frontier

-In addition to the humanities’ topics, the topics in the list all deserve free and open discussion including access to completeand in many cases the bestevidence about them, but current formal policy and social convention often disparage the information by dismissing psychedelics as providing a valid source of information.
-It is time to recognize that these restricting attitudes violate individual intellectual integrity, disregard personal conscience, weaken academic inquiry, undermine civil rights, block the free flow of ideas, and violate freedoms.
+In addition to the humanities’ topics mentioned earlier, the topics in the list that follows all deserve free and open discussion, including access to completeand in many cases the bestevidence about them, but current formal policy and social convention often disparage the information by dismissing psychedelics as providing a valid source of information.
+It is time to recognize that these restricting attitudes violate individual intellectual integrity, disregard personal conscience, weaken academic inquiry, undermine civil rights, block the free flow of ideas, and violate constitutional freedoms.
 As the chapters in this book and other books show, other ideas that psychedelic shine light on are stifled too.
 Psychedelic scholarship and science are slowly enriching the fields of inquiry in this list, but for the good of humanity, the speed needs to increase.
-Clearly, these samples illustrate the existing body of psychedelic work, and I apologize if I have omitted your favorites
+Clearly, these samples illustrate only the existing body of psychedelic work, and I apologize if I have omitted your favorites.

 Implying that the proponents of psychedelic research are simply old, misguided, leftover hippies with addled brains has almost disappeared from informed circles, but a faded ghost still haunts the public mind and the halls of Congress.
 The evidence is exactly the opposite.
-The authors and in similar books are intelligent, highly educated, career scientists and scholars, medical doctors and clergy, professors and artists who have sustained their work in professionally hostile environments, under social disapproval, with almost no financial support, by colleagues, by editors, in spite of stress and other personal costs.
-Their enduring dedicationoften lifelongexpresses their informed professional judgments: psychedelics’ effects are worthy of scrutiny, psychedelic research methods are valuable for insightful scholarship and scientific inquiry, they deserve a place in academia.
-People who shape public opinion such as news media and educators, people who form policies such as legislators and regulators damage the public good when they ignore these best-informed, visionary citizens.
+The authors in this book and in similar books are intelligent, highly educated, career scientists and scholars, medical doctors and clergy, professors and artists who have sustained their work in professionally hostile environments, under social disapproval, with almost no financial support, shunned by colleagues, rejected by editors, in spite of stress and other personal costs.
+Their enduring dedicationoften lifelongexpresses their informed professional judgments: psychedelics’ effects are worthy of scrutiny, psychedelic research methods are valuable for insightful scholarship and scientific inquiry, and they deserve a place in academia.
+People who shape public opinion such as news media and educators, and people who form policies such as legislators and regulators damage the public good when they ignore these best-informed, visionary citizens.

 It’s a credible assumption that people’s experiences influence their ideas, and this holds no less for people’s psychedelic experiences.
 Psychedelically informed people have something to say about: